AndreWohnsland/CocktailBerry/readme.md

 - `TEAM_BUTTON_NAMES` (_list[str]_): List of format ["Team1", "Team2"] (optional)
 - `TEAM_API_URL` (_str_): Endpoint of teams API, default used port by API is 8080 (optional)

-In addition, there is a `Shared` config class within the `config/config_manager.py`, with dynamic values.
-The only thing you may want to change is `suppress_error` to `True`, this will activate a wrapper function, catching and logging errors of the wrapped function.
-In production this will effectively prevent the app from crashing due to errors (bugs) and log them, but setting it to `True` is at own risk.

 Depending on your preferred use, these values can differ.
 Then just run `runme.py`.

 Setting up the machine is quite easy as well.
 Just go to the **Bottles** Tab and select via the dropdown boxes your assigned ingredients.
 In addition, you can define ingredients which are also there, but are not connected to the machine (under _Ingredients > available_).
 You can define ingredients in recipes (at _add self by hand_) which should be later added via hand, for example sticky ingredients which would not be optimal for your pump, or only very rarely used ones in cocktails.